Ramification theory for varieties over a local field: Invariants of wild ramification

 {\rm 3.} If $V$ is a $G$-torsor over $U$ for a finite group $G$, the objects $\bar f\colon Y\to X$ such that the diagram {\rm (\ref{eqtg})} is cartesian, that $\bar f$ are finite flat and that the action of $G$ is extended to an action on $Y$ over $X$ are cofinal in the category ${\cal C}_{V\to U}$. \end{lm}

 {\it Proof.} 1.
 By Nagata's embedding theorem \cite{nagata}, there exists a proper scheme $X$ over $S$ containing $U$ as an open subscheme.
+After replacing $X$ by the schematic closure of $U$, the open subscheme $U$ is schematically dense in $X$.
 Further by Nagata's embedding theorem \cite{nagata}, there exists a proper scheme $Y$ over $X$ containing $V$ as an open subscheme.
-The map $Y\to X$ is an object of ${\cal C}_{V\to U}$.
+After replacing $Y$ by the schematic closure of $V$ as above, we obtain an object $Y\to X$ of ${\cal C}_{V\to U}$.